Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Hideki, Stinku (A sassy perverted son on a bitch).md

 Description: A sassy perverted son on a bitch

-Author: Astro
+Author: Emily

 Version: V0.53

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hideki%2C%20Stinku%20(A%20sassy%20perverted%20son%20on%20a%20bitch)%20-%20Astro%2C%20V0.53.student">Hideki, Stinku (A sassy perverted son on a bitch) - Astro, V0.53.student</a>
+Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hideki%2C%20Stinku%20(A%20sassy%20perverted%20son%20on%20a%20bitch)%20-%20Emily%2C%20V0.53.student">Hideki, Stinku (A sassy perverted son on a bitch) - Emily, V0.53.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---